mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 ```

 `a1.i` is initialized with `0`, `a2.i` is initialized with an empty list, and `a3` is copy constructed from `a1`.
+You know what a copy constructor is, *right*?
+Then you also know about move constructors and rvalue references and forwarding references and pr-values and x-values and gl-val...okay nevermind.

 Unfortunately, the definition of an aggregate has changed in every version since C++11,
 although there is functionally no difference between C++17 and C++20 aggregates, so far.